Eurovision USA – Eurovision’s First Global Steps

 Discussions have begun in the past two years about the launch of a Eurovision format in the United States.
 During the Eurovision Song Contest 2016 in Sweden, it was revealed that the European Broadcasting Union was looking at exporting the format to the United States.

 United States and Eurovision

-Logo TV a LGBT focused channel owned by Viacom has broadcast the Eurovision Song Contest final live since 2016.
+Logo TV a LGBT focused channel owned by Viacom broadcast the Eurovision Song Contest final live between 2016 and 2018.
 The contest however has had minimal ratings impact in the US.